-The Council is currently comprised of a Chairman and one Member.
-The Chairman is Alan Krueger.
-The Council's member is Jim Stock.
+The Council is currently comprised of a Chairman and two Members.
+The Chairman is Jason Furman.
+The Council's members are Betsey Stevenson and Jim Stock.
 The Council is supported by a staff of professional senior economists, staff economists and research assistants, as well as a statistical office.

 Establishment of the Council

 The Council of Economic Advisers was established by Congress in the Employment Act of 1946.
 The portion of the bill that authorizes the Council is presented below:

 "There is hereby created in the Executive Office of the President a Council of Economic Advisers (hereinafter called the "Council").
 The Council shall be composed of three members who shall be appointed by the President, by and with the advice and consent of the Senate, and each of whom shall be a person who, as a result of his training, experience, and attainments, is exceptionally qualified to analyze and interpret economic developments, to appraise programs and activities of the Government in the light of the policy declared in section 2, and to formulate and recommend national economic policy to promote employment, production, and purchasing power under free competitive enterprise.
 The President shall designate one of the members of the Council as Chairman.

 It shall be the duty and function of the Council--

 1. to assist and advise the President in the preparation of the Economic Report;